Feature request #6558

 - Drag/Drop from output history to prompt could replay any commands that started with a prompt's

-#2 Updated by Salvatore Larosa almost 5 years ago
+#2 Updated by Salvatore Larosa about 5 years ago

 - File newlookconsole.png added